freerange/site/soups/weeknotes/week-324.snip.markdown

 ## GFR Admin

 We've been using [Trello][] for a while now but have recently been feeling a little overwhelmed by the number of things in our To do list.
-Not only has the list been steadily growing but we were getting into the habbit of prioritising newer tasks which resulted in quite a few cards staying at the bottom and never getting worked on.
+Not only has the list been steadily growing but we were getting into the habit of prioritising newer tasks which resulted in quite a few cards staying at the bottom and never getting worked on.

 To address both the number of tasks and the prioritisation of newer cards we've made a couple of tweaks to our process: